Data Engineering

 Listings: Individual dataset offerings within an exchange.
 Each listing points to a BigQuery dataset or BigLake Iceberg table.
 Listings can be public, private (specific subscribers), or restricted.

-Linked datasets: When a subscriber subscribes to a listing, BigQuery creates a "linked dataset" in their project — a virtual dataset that references the publisher's actual data.
-Queries run against the linked dataset transparently read the publisher's data.
+Linked datasets: When a subscriber subscribes to a listing, BigQuery creates a "linked dataset" in their project.
+This virtual dataset references the publisher's actual data, so queries against it transparently access the source without copying.

 Pricing model: publisher pays for the GCS storage and Analytics Hub listing fee.
 Subscriber pays for BigQuery slot usage when querying.
 No per-row API costs for bulk queries.